jywu20/Notes/Computer Science/Circuit/HDL.md

 The existence of procedural assignment statements to Verilog variables make the variables look like variables in procedural programming.
-The existence of continuous assignments and `always` block, however, makes them look like *tensors* in computation graphs in e.g. PyTorch, to which assignments may change the structure of the computational graph, or trigger events that are then handled by parallel event listeners.
+The existence of continuous assignments and `always` block, however, makes them look like *tensors* in computational graphs in e.g. PyTorch, to which assignments may change the structure of the computational graph, or trigger events that are then handled by parallel event listeners.
 And actually, function calls are completely replaced by event listener in Verilog.